Taliban: International relations

-On 4 July 2024, the Russian president Vladimir Putin stated that Taliban is an ally of Russia in the fight against terrorism.
+On 4 July 2024, the Russian president Vladimir Putin stated that the Taliban is an ally of Russia in the fight against terrorism.

 In November 2024, Afghanistan's Foreign Ministry announced that Taliban officials would attend the 2024 United Nations Climate Change Conference (COP29), marking the country's first participation since the Taliban regained control in 2021.
 Afghanistan had been unable to attend previous climate summits due to the lack of international recognition of the Taliban government.
 Despite this, the Taliban's environmental officials emphasized that climate change should be viewed as a humanitarian issue rather than a political one, arguing that addressing it transcends political disputes.